-- Size and age are the biggest factors — Knowing how much your puppy weighs relative to their age will be key in calculating their daily food intake.
+- Size and age are the biggest factors — Paying attention to their physical condition and knowing how much your puppy weighs relative to their age will be key in calculating their daily food intake.

 - Puppies eat more and more often than adults — Puppies need two to three times more calories per day than older dogs to keep up with their incredibly high metabolisms.

 - Consult your veterinarian on puppy feeding decisions — Every puppy is unique, so it’s important to refer to a vet for each dog’s nutritional needs.